kaylamalherbe/PatternAnalysis-2025/recognition/CovNetX_s4747715/README.md

         transforms.RandomErasing(p=0.8, scale=(0.02, 0.2), ratio=(0.3, 3.3)),
     ])
 ```

+An example of the data after processing is shown below:

 ![Example training data after augmentation](images/Dataset_Processed.png)

 The mean and std were calculated across the entire train dataset, and an average was used for preprocessing.

-The criterion used was BCEWithLogicLoss because ...
+The criterion used was BCEWithLogicLoss because it is a good loss function for binary classification tasks where the model outputs a single logit.
+It is a combination of sigmoid and Binary Cross-Entropy, which helps prevent instability.
-The chosen optimiser used as AdamW because ...
+The chosen optimiser used as AdamW because of it's effective weight decay and L2 regularisation, which aims to improve generalisation performance and better convergence.

-Learning rate scheduling was also added to help the training.
-The scheduler used was the one-cycle LR scheduler as seen in the figure below:
+Learning rate scheduling was also added to help achieve faster and more stable convergence while avoiding overshooting or stagnating at local minima.
+The scheduler used was the one-cycle LR scheduler and the behaviour of the scheuler is seen in the figure below:

 Scheduler Learning rate
 ![alt text](images/LearningRate.png)